Jimmie Rivera: Bare-knuckle boxing

 In November 2021, it was announced that Rivera had signed an exclusive contract with Bare Knuckle Fighting Championship.

-Rivera made his debut against Howard Davis on June 24, 2022, at BKFC 26: Hollywood.
+Rivera made his debut against Howard Davis on June 24, 2022, at BKFC 26.
 The back-and-forth bout ended in a majority draw.

 Rivera faced Bekhzod Usmonov on May 19, 2023, at BKFC 43, and won the bout via unanimous decision.

 Rivera faced Jeremy Stephens on December 2, 2023, at BKFC 56, and lost by TKO due to doctor stoppage.

 Rivera faced two-time Bellator Featherweight World Champion Daniel Straus in the main event on May 11, 2024, at BKFC 61.
 He won the fight by unanimous decision.

-Rivera was scheduled to compete for the BKFC Featherweight Championship against Kai Stewart in the main event on November 9, 2024 at BKFC on DAZN: Montana.
+Rivera was scheduled to compete for the BKFC Featherweight Championship against Kai Stewart in the main event on November 9, 2024 at BKFC on DAZN 2.
 He lost the fight by unanimous decision.

 Rivera was scheduled to face former UFC Lightweight Champion Frankie Edgar on October 4, 2025 at BKFC 82.
 However, for undisclosed reasons, Edgar pulled out and was replaced by Timmy Mason.
 He won the fight by technical knockout in the third round.